 The pioneer Water Čerenkov detectors (IMB, Kamiokande) were built to look for nucleon decay, a prediction of Grand Unified Theories.
 Unfortunately, no discovery was made in this field and the neutrino physics has been the bread and butter since the beginning of running time of these detectors.
-Just to remind the glorious past: first detection of a supernova neutrino explosion (SN1987A) [1, 2, 3, 4] acknowledged by the Nobel prize for Koshiba, Solar [5] and atmospheric anomalies discovery [6, 7] that was explained as mass & mixing of the neutrinos, the latter being confirmed by the first long base line neutrino beam K2K [8].
+Just to remind the glorious past: first detection of a supernova neutrino explosion (SN1987A) [1, 2, 3, 4] acknowledged by the Nobel prize for Koshiba, Solar [5] and atmospheric anomalies discovery [6, 7] which have been explained as mass & mixing of the neutrinos, the latter being confirmed by the first long base line neutrino beam, i.e. the K2K experiment [8].

-The proposed detectors GLACIER1 [9], LENA2 [10, 11] and MEMPHYS3 [12], using different techniques will push the discovery frontiers on many domains: nucleon decay, supernova neutrinos (burst from sudden explosion or diffuse halo from past explosions), solar and atmospheric neutrinos, neutrinos from the Earth interior (geo-neutrinos), accelerator made neutrinos, indirect dark matter search...
+The proposed detectors $GLACIER^{1}$ [9], $LENA^{2}$ [10, 11] and $MEMPHYS^{3}$ [12], using different techniques will push the discovery frontiers on several domains: nucleon decay, supernova neutrinos (burst from sudden explosion or diffuse halo from past explosions), solar and atmospheric neutrinos, neutrinos from the Earth interior (geo-neutrinos), accelerator made neutrinos, indirect dark matter search...
 These items are reviewed in the following sections after a brief description of the key parameters of the detectors while the underground sites envisaged are described in section 4.